use code "newsloth" for free shipping on your first order

 merry&bright banner

 We all love a good redemption story- I mean truly love it!
 Every human I know has a soft heart for a tragedy turned around whether it's a relationship restored, a huge mistake at work somehow recovered, or our favorite underdog football team coming back to make a big win.
-We like it when all seems right in the world and even more so when for just a moment it looked like it never would be and many of us see this new year as the perfect time for a little redeeming to start happening (looking at you here-football fans!).
-We set some goals and then some more goals to reach those goals and there's no backup plan because this is the year!
-This is the time!
-New Year, New Me, No Mistakes!
-Right...
+We like it when all seems right in the world and even more so when, for just a moment, it looked like it never would be.
+And many of us see a new year as the perfect time for a little redeeming (looking at you football fans!).

 merry&bright supplies